A Real-Life Adventure By Amos Nachoum

 About Amos Nachoum: Amos is an internationally awarded marine and wildlife photographer, a dedicated conservationist and champion of the Earth's last remaining wild places and species.
 He has led numerous National Geographic expeditions; his work, including his underwater photography and films, has been seen in over 500 publications and on TV in North America, Europe, Israel, Japan and elsewhere.
 Amos is the founder (1995) and president of BigAnimals Global Expeditions, taking small groups of 4-6 clients to observe, photograph, and responsibly interact with whales, Polar bears, sharks, dolphins and more.
 Amos believes that interaction builds understanding and respect for our fragile environment - and that is the secret to its preservation.
 We do too.

-More Wildlife Adventures You May Like
+More Wildlife Adventures

 More on Wildlife Photography